- Photo creditMarnie Recker Photography

 The water is a cool, yet fairly constant 10°C/50°F, making surfing a year-round activity in Tofino, with some of the best rides being caught during the winter when the surf is definitely up with a strong, fairly consistent swell.
 A wetsuit is essential, along with recommended booties, gloves and a hood if you want to spend quality time in the water.

-Surfing in Tofino all started in the 1960s, when the new Highway 4 to Vancouver Island’s west coast attracted many newcomers.
+Surfing in Tofino truly flourished by 1971, when the newly-paved Highway 4 to Vancouver Island’s west coast attracted many newcomers.
 Most of them were drawn to the dramatic beaches and wilderness, and some to the lively beach-dwelling subculture that emerged here in the late 60s.
 Some of these travelers had surfed before, and began to test the waters here.
 In the summer of 1968, a small surf school operated on Long Beach and by the mid-70s Tofino was becoming known as a place where small groups of people were surfing regularly during the spring and summer months.
 Today, some of the owners of Tofino’s surf schools are the offspring of these early surf explorers.